 After Balch acquired the property in October 1942 he used the site for storage and parking of his construction equipment and materials until such time as he had another place to put everything.
 Tradewell then leased the property and built a new store which opened in 1959.
 The other buildings on the site, including the Wedgwood Broiler, Homestreet Bank and others, were not built until much later.

-Wedgwood’s business district in 1958: mostly gas stations
+Wedgwood’s business district in 1958 was characterized mostly by gas stations

 At NE 95th Street, three of the corners had gas stations: Clif Lotz Chevron Station at the present site of the Morningside Heights Apartments; Bill’s Union Service at the present site of Johnson’s Auto Repair; and Wight’s Richfield Service at the present site of Johnson’s Spirit Gas Station, 9500 35th Ave NE.

-On the fourth corner of the NE 95th Street intersection, the Northeast Veterinary Hospital building has been remodeled and expanded from the original, but there has been a veterinary office at 9505 35th Ave NE continuously since 1951.
+On the fourth corner of the NE 95th Street intersection, there has been a veterinary office at 9505 35th Ave NE continuously since 1951.
 The site was acquired that year from Morningside Presbyterian Church, which moved to 8008 35th Ave NE and changed its name to Wedgwood Presbyterian.

 Pictured here is the process of soil contamination removal to prepare the site at 8605 35th Ave NE to become a “pocket park.”
 At right, the small gray hair salon building was modular (no foundation) and had been on the site since 1968, used for several different businesses over time.
 The building was demolished in November 2013.
 Plans are for the site to become a pocket park.
 At this writing it is long delayed due to City of Seattle red tape.

 Protesting the plans for a drive-in restaurant